ulrichEmabou/3D-quadrotor/README.md

 # 3D-quadrotor
+THis is a project i worked on
+to show how to automate a quadcopter through sensor data and the UAV parameters

-THis is a project i started through the course Aerial robotics in coursera I recommend beginners to follow it
+i was inspired by the course
+Aerial robotics in coursera
+I recommend beginners to follow it